KrazyGenus/git-author-rewrite/README.md

-# git-reown
+# git-author-rewrite
-git-reown is a command-line tool that allows developers to update the author name and/or email in Git commit history.
+git-author-rewrite is a command-line tool that allows developers to update the author name and/or email in Git commit history.
 It provides a simple way to reassign ownership of commits without affecting other contributors' work